laxu/AxeFx2VirtualPedalboard/README.md

     step: number                     - How much values change per step, these are always values like 0.001 etc (default 0.1)
     precision: number                - How many decimals to show (default 1)
-    unit: string                     - Unit to show for parameter, e.g. "dB" or "%" }
+    unit: string                     - Unit to show for parameter, e.g. "dB" or "%"
+    labelGroup: string               - Label and start for a group.
+If you want to say have a group called "Advanced", add this to the first parameter in the group.
+Parameters after it will be in the same group
+}
 ```
 Step property is not that intuitive as it relates to the value received from Axe-Fx so you might need to mess with it to get the correct stepping for control changes.